-If you’re struggling with addiction to drugs or alcohol and looking for help online, you should be proud.
+If you’re struggling with alcohol or drug addiction and looking for help online, you should be proud.
 The urge to overcome a substance use disorder is the first step on the recovery journey.
-However, with so many treatment options, the research process can feel confusing and intimidating.
-In this article, we’ll help you understand the differences between inpatient vs outpatient rehab so you can make an informed decision about which option is best for you.
+However, with so many different addiction treatment programs, the research process can feel confusing and intimidating.
+In this article, we’ll help you understand the differences between inpatient vs outpatient rehab so you can make an informed decision about which treatment option is best for you.

 Inpatient rehab is another term for residential rehab.
 When you enter this type of program, you commit to spending a set amount of time — usually one to three months — dedicating your life to recovery.
 This means leaving home and taking time out from your responsibilities and triggers to focus on learning about addiction and exploring various methods of healing from it.

-On the first day, you’ll meet with a doctor who carries out a thorough medical assessment.
+On the first day, you’ll meet with a healthcare doctor who carries out a thorough medical care assessment.
 They’ll ask you questions about your medical history and conduct a physical examination.
-When it’s complete, they’ll liaise with the rest of your recovery team to create a customized treatment plan that takes into account your specific needs.
+When it’s complete, they’ll liaise with the rest of your recovery team to create a customized drug and alcohol rehab treatment plan that takes into account your specific needs.

-In residential rehab, there are usually additional alternative treatment methods such as fitness classes, psychoeducation, alpha stim treatment, satori chair sessions and EMDR.
+In residential treatment programs, there are usually additional alternative treatment methods such as fitness classes, psychoeducation, alpha stim treatment, satori chair sessions and EMDR.
 You’ll enjoy a variety of these activities in addition to the usual group therapy, one-on-one counseling and family therapy.

-Outpatient rehab is a less structured version of addiction treatment.
+Outpatient rehab is a less structured version of addiction treatment services.
 Instead of sleeping in the facility or spending time together outside of therapy, you meet up to five times a week.
 In many cases, the content that you cover is similar in inpatient vs outpatient rehab.
 Both start with an assessment from a doctor.
-Residential and outpatient rehab also both include a mixture of group sessions, one-on-one counseling and family therapy.
+Residential and outpatient treatment programs also both include a mixture of group sessions, one-on-one counseling and family therapy sessions.

 Inpatient vs Outpatient Rehab: A Comparison

-Whether inpatient or outpatient is better for you depends on your individual circumstances.
-There is no single method of treatment that works for everyone.
+Whether an outpatient or inpatient programs level of care is better for you depends on your individual circumstances.
+There is no single method of addiction recovery treatment that works for everyone.
 Instead, it’s a mixture of various therapies, counseling styles, education and lifestyle changes that bring about success for any individual.
 The more time you can dedicate to these practices, the better chance of long-term recovery you have.

-In some cases, it might be the severity of the substance use disorder that dictates how long you spend in rehab.
+In some cases, it might be the severity of the substance use disorder that dictates how long you spend in a rehab facility.

 Mild Substance Use Disorder